 How to apply to be a Festival Assistant

-Please download a Festival Assistant Application Form and Festival Assistant Information (at the bottom of this page).
-The deadline for applications is the 1st March 2013, please send your application by post or email before this date to:
+The application form for student helpers will be available from May 2014.
+The deadline for application submission is the 1st March 2015, please send your application by post or email before this date to:

 1st March 2015: Applications deadline for applications